I had a Kimjang Summer

 So let me start with a question: Have you ever made kimchi?

-Once or twice a year, I host a kimchi jang.
+Once or twice a year, I host a kimjang.
 I scrub my kitchen until it’s sparkling and rinse out my big kimchi tubs.
 My husband goes to the market when sales are ripe.
 He returns only when he’s got a carful of veggies and fish sauce.

 Then the party arrives.
 My friends bustle into the kitchen.
 Their kids disappear into my son’s room for hours of play.
 And—I don’t exactly know how—the result is magic.